pablitovicente/service_fleet_control/README.md

 ALPHA STILL IN DEVELOPMENT!

 > A module for service discovery and health status check for your fleet of microservices
+> Included it in your services and implement a registry server using this module so you can
+> have information about the status of all of your services.

 ## Install